jamesericdavidson/jamesdavidson.xyz/content/swingwithjim.md

 {{< include "/content/index-about.md" >}}

 Listen live, or catch up on past broadcasts.
-From Frank Sinatra and Dean Martin, to Nat King Cole and Tony Bennett: all your favourite big band, swing, and jazz musicians are here!
+The show gets repeated every Sunday, between 15:00 and 17:00.

 ## Catch Up on Swing with Jim {#catchup}